Talking Stick Resort: History

 Prior to opening as Talking Stick Resort, the land was the location of Casino Arizona 101 & Talking Stick Way.
 It opened in 1999 with 332 slot machines and 45 table games.
-In 2003 the property was expanded to include blackjack, poker, keno and a sports bar.
+In 2003, the property was expanded to include blackjack, poker, keno, and a sports bar.

 In September 2006, ground was broken at the future site of Talking Stick Resort.
-Phoenix-based company, Chanen Construction Company, Inc. led the construction of the project.
+Phoenix-based company Chanen Construction Company, Inc. led construction of the project.

-Casino Arizona 101 & Indian Bend remained opened throughout construction until the resort’s opening.
-The temporary structure that housed Casino Arizona was then auctioned as were the majority of its contents.
+Casino Arizona 101 & Indian Bend remained open throughout construction until the resort's opening.
+The temporary structure that housed Casino Arizona was then auctioned, as were the majority of its contents.

 On April 15, 2010, Talking Stick Resort opened on the former site of Casino Arizona at 101 and Talking Stick Way.
 An official grand opening took place on June 10.

-On August 11, 2018, a massive monsoon storm flooded Talking Stick Resort Casino's generator, backup generator, and portions of the hotel and casino, forcing all guests to be immediately evacuated.
-It remained entirely closed while massive cleanup and power restoration efforts took place.
-The resort re-opened over a month later on September 24, 2018.
+On August 11, 2018, a massive monsoon storm flooded Talking Stick Resort Casino's generator, backup generator, and portions of the hotel and casino, forcing all guests to evacuate immediately.
+It remained entirely closed while cleanup and power restoration efforts took place.
+The resort reopened more than a month later, on September 24, 2018.